BardicDefense/purple-hack/README.md

 Adventurers are individual adventurers of a specific Class willing to join an adventuring party.
-They will be Level 1d3, but cannot be higher than the hiring PC's Level.
+They will be Level 1d3, but cannot be higher than the hiring PC’s Level.
 They start at a Loyalty of 7 and come with the same basic adventuring gear as PCs, but no starting silver.
 Equipment purchased by the hiring PC is kept by the PC.
 No skills are included unless paid for as part of the recruitment cost (but can be chosen if a player ends up playing the retainer